Dimitri Chandris: Chandris Line

-In 1950, Dimitri Chandris was elected on to the Board of the Union of Greek Shipowners (UGS), later serving as the organisation's Vice President from 1960 to 1964.
+In 1950 Dimitri Chandris was elected on to the Board of the Union of Greek Shipowners (UGS), later serving as the organisation's Vice President from 1960 to 1964.

-By the 1970s, the Chandris Group had developed multifarious activities moving into tankers and tramp ships as well as passenger and cruise ships.
-By 1976, Chandris had the largest passenger-cruise ship fleet in the world, surpassing the records held by major companies such as Cunard and Union-Castle.
+By the 1970s the Chandris Group had developed multifarious activities moving into tankers and tramp ships as well as passenger and cruise ships.
+By 1976 Chandris had the largest passenger-cruise ship fleet in the world, surpassing the records held by major companies such as Cunard and Union-Castle.
 An editorial feature in Lloyd's Review praised the recovery and renaissance of the Greek shipping sector, led by companies and individuals from Chios, writing: "It is not surprising, therefore, that a name often mentioned with Greek shipping – Chandris – was born in Chios.
 Nor is it surprising that the most successful passenger ship operator in modern times should be Chandris".

 Death

-Having been resident in London since World War II, Dimitri Chandris returned permanently to Greece in July 1980 to work and focus on the hotel group he established.
+Having lived in London since World War II, Dimitri Chandris returned permanently to Greece in July 1980 to work and focus on the hotel group he established.
 Shortly following his return to Greece, Dimitri was involved in a boating accident.
 He was transferred to The London Clinic for medical care but died following an operation.
 Dimitri was buried in the Chandris family chapel next to the church of Agios Vlasios in Kambos, Chios.